Chinese Takeout-Style Tofu and Broccoli (recipe from The Vegan Instant Pot Cookbook)

 As promised, here is the final of five recipes I am sharing from my cookbook for FREE!
 This recipe is for Chinese-Takeout Style Tofu and Broccoli.
 It tastes just as good if not better than any takeout food you’ve ever had and is SO much better for you.
 Plus, with the Instant Pot, it comes together in no time, making it a perfect weeknight dinner option.

 And I made a cute little video showing you exactly how to make this recipe!
+And if you want more than 90 incredible vegan Instant Pot recipes, be sure to order my 5-star-rated cookbook, The Vegan Instant Pot Cookbook!

 And just a few notes to help you nail this recipe.
 Since we are essentially searing tofu in hot oil, you want to make sure you’ve thoroughly pressed all of the water of the tofu.
 I explain how to do this in the instructions.
 Yes it takes some time to press the tofu, but you can prep the rest of the ingredients in the mean time.